Classification of qubit cellular automata on hypercubic lattices

 The three terms are linearly independent as the operators at the edges differ, so they must cancel separately.
 Hence for any operator $O,L,R \in \cM_2 $ \begin{subnumcases}{} & $ [A(O)\,,\,\bm{n} \cdot \bm{\sigma} ]=0 $ \\[2mm] & $ $ \end{subnumcases} The two terms of Eq.~\ref{subnum bx} are orthogonal in the Frobenius product and thus must cancel independently.
 If $[B(L)\,,\,\bm{n} \cdot \bm{\sigma} ]=0$, then $[\bm{n} \cdot \bm{\sigma}\,,\,B(R) ]=0$ since $ \{B(L)\,,\,\bm{n} \cdot \bm{\sigma} \}$ cannot be null.
 For the same reason, if $\{B(L)\,,\,\bm{n} \cdot \bm{\sigma} \}=0$, then $\{\bm{n} \cdot \bm{\sigma}\,,\,B(R) \}=0$.
 We refer to the former eventuality by $\mathscr{C}^{\bm{n}}$ and to the latter by $\mathscr{A}^{\bm{n}}$.\\ Analogously, for any operator $O,L,R \in \cM_2 $, from commutation \ref{vert} we conclude \begin{subnumcases}{} & $ [A(O)\,,\,\bm{n}_{\perp} \cdot \bm{\sigma} ]=0 $ \\[2mm] & $ $ \end{subnumcases} where Eq.~\ref{subnum bz} yields analogs conditions $\mathscr{C}^{\bm{n}_{\perp}}$, $\mathscr{A}^{\bm{n}_{\perp}}$ with $\bm{n}_{\perp}$ instead of $\bm{n}$.
 For any $ O \in \cM_2$, if we assume either $\mathscr{C}^{\bm{n}} \land \mathscr{C}^{\bm{n}_{\perp}}$ or $\mathscr{A}^{\bm{n}} \land \mathscr{A}^{\bm{n}_{\perp}}$, it follows that $B(O) \propto I$; if we assume $\mathscr{C}^{\bm{n}} \land \mathscr{A}^{\bm{n}_{\perp}}$ we obtain $B(O) \propto \bm{n} \cdot \bm{\sigma}$; lastly, if we assume $\mathscr{A}^{\bm{n}} \land \mathscr{C}^{\bm{n}_{\perp}}$ we get $B(O)\propto \bm{n}_{\perp} \cdot \bm{\sigma}$.
 From \ref{subnum ax} and \ref{subnum az} it follows that $A(O) \propto I$.
 In any case, $\alpha_0(\cA_{\bm{0}})$ turns out to be, contradictorily, an abelian algebra. \end{proof}

-\textbf{Proof of Theorem~\ref{thm:classific}}
+\subsection{Proof of Theorem~1}

-\begin{proof} In case \textit{i.} of Lemma \ref{lem:confsuppalg} the local rule $\alpha_0$ must implement either a shift of the algebra $\cA_{\bm{0}}$ by one site along $\pm \bm{e}_i$ (if $\bm x=\pm{\bm e}_i$), possibly combined with a site-wise unitary rotation, or just a site-wise unitary rotation (if $\bm x=\bm 0$).
-In case \textit{ii.} of Lemma \ref{lem:confsuppalg}, after a site-wise rotation that performs a basis change, the image of any operator $O \in \cA_{\bm{0}}$ will generally be of the form
+\begin{proof} In case \textit{i.} of Lemma \ref{lem:confsuppalg} the local update rule $\alpha_0$ must realize either a shift of the algebra $\cA_{\bm{0}}$ by one site along $\pm \bm{e}_i$ (if $\bm x=\pm{\bm e}_i$), possibly combined with a site-wise unitary, or just a site-wise unitary (if $\bm x=\bm 0$).
+In case \textit{ii.} of Lemma \ref{lem:confsuppalg}, after a site-wise unitary that performs a basis change, the image of any operator $O \in \cA_{\bm{0}}$ will generally be of the form